Executable file flag

 Newer Windows fileserver:

-You might need to add smb3 and ntlmssp for Windows 10/11:
+You might need to add ntlmssp for Windows 10/11:

 Docker (rrAutostartService replacement)